 - Competitive interest rates.
 FHA loans can have rates competitive with conventional loans.
 Be sure to look at the annual percentage rate (APR) when you are comparing mortgage offers.
 APR shows the total cost of a loan, including interest payments and any closing costs, fees, and mortgage insurance you might have to pay.

 FHA loans have other requirements you'll want to understand before you choose one.
 For example, you will need to pay an upfront mortgage insurance premium as well as an annual premium.
 There are also limits on the amount of money you can borrow.
 Learn more about FHA loan requirements and their advantages and disadvantages.

 To learn more about how much your monthly payment might be, check out our FHA loan mortgage calculator.

 You aren't restricted to buying just your first home with an FHA loan.
 You can buy your next home as well.
 You can only use an FHA loan to buy a primary residence - that is the house where you intend to live - and in most cases you can only buy one house at a time.
 You can refinance your home with an FHA loan too, including with the FHA streamline refinance program.

 Ask Freedom Mortgage about buying a home with an FHA loan

-Freedom Mortgage is the #1 FHA lender1 in the United States.
+Freedom Mortgage was the #1 FHA lender1 in the United States in 2021.
 To learn more about all the options Freedom Mortgage offers homebuyers, visit our Get Started page or call one of our helpful Loan Advisors at 877-220-5533.

 1. Inside Mortgage Finance, 2021